louixs/ubersicht_gmail/README.md

 This widget, especially the oauth.sh is still at beta stage.
 Please use at your own risk.
 I would also highly appreciate constructive feedback.
 Many thanks.

 ## To-do:
+- fix incorrect display of sender's name that contain special characters
 - display multiple emails?